Correlational quantum theory and correlation constraints: Correlational quantum theories

-where the mass $m$ contains an infinitesimal imaginary part for the Feynman prescription, $\dot{x}=dx/ds'$, and $D[x(s')]$ is the path integral of curves between $x$ and $y$ parametrized by $s'$ from $s'=0$ to $s'=s$.
-The dependence on the Schwinger proper time $s$ \cite{Schwinger1951OnPolarization} as an artificial choice is eliminated by the last integral.
-As correlation strength for correlation diagrams, we assign the above exponent to parametrized legs, and the vertex factors of ordinary Feynman diagrams to the leg intersections.
-Then the correlation strength composition rule of multiplication followed by the $s$-parameter integration yields the standard scalar field Feynman rules.
-Fields with higher spin are recovered by introducing internal degrees of freedom within points on the legs (see the ``worldline formalism'' \cite{Feynman1950MathematicalInteraction, *Feynman1951AnElectrodynamics, *Polyakov1987GaugeStrings, *Bern1991EfficientAmplitudes, *Strassler1992FieldActionsb, *SchmidtTheGraphs, *CorradiniSpinningTheory, *Kleinert2009PathMarkets, *Costello2011RenormalizationTheory}).
+Relativistic quantum physics is usually studied in the quantum field theory paradigm based on pointwise field variables.
+The correlational formalism offers an alternative based on correlational configurations, which involves extended objects such as lines and surfaces.
+In this subsection we briefly sketch the main ideas, using free real scalar degrees of freedom as an example.
+Detailed account of this and other types of theories will be reported elsewhere.

+A correlational configuration in a spacetime region is specified by a number of worldlines.
+Each worldline is either a closed loop, or an open line with ends attached to the boundary of the region.
+The boundary correlation types are specified pointwise by the number of worldlines attached to the point.
+Since the worldline number can be any natural number, we are dealing with infinite-dimensional systems.
+The process of the region is described by the list of all such correlational configurations.
+When composing different regions, type matching means only configurations whose worldlines numbers match pointwise on the boundary generate new configurations.

+Once we have fixed a boundary condition on the region of interest to represent a physically meaningful event, we can group correlational configurations into classes.
+A generalized Feynman diagram contains open lines to match the boundary condition, plus a number of closed loops.
+An open line represents a sum over open worldlines matching the same boundary condition, and a closed loop represents a sum over closed worldlines.
+The lines and loops of the Feynman diagram are not located to any particular curve in spacetime, while the worldlines are.
+In this sense, the Feynman diagrams are topological classes of localized worldline configurations.

-Note that the curves integrated over in (\ref{eq:wlpi}) can move back and forth in time, so are not ordinary particle trajectories.
-We think of these curves as configurations of the (possibly spacelike) mediation of correlations in spacetime.
-Thinking in terms of real correlations is more straightforward than in terms of virtual particles that defy causality.
-Note also that the matter field $\phi$ does not appear in the above formulation of matter ``quantum field theory''.
-The essential element in this construction is the correlational configuration, not the field configuration.
-Although (\ref{eq:wlpi}) still depends on the gravitational field through the $\dot{x}^2=g_{ab}\dot{x}^a\dot{x}^b$ term, this dependence on a pointwise field is further weakened in \cite{JiaWorldFunction} where the gravitational field is replaced by a relational field of the invariant distance.
+Note that the worldlines summed over can have spacelike parts and can move back and forth in time.
+We think of these as configurations of the (possibly spacelike) mediation of correlations in spacetime.
+Thinking in terms of real correlations is more straightforward than in terms of virtual particles that defy causal structures.